MarkBind/markbind/docs/devGuide/writingComponents.md

 A MarkBind source file is first parsed into a series of
 <popover header=":bulb: What is a _**node**_?" content="A HTML file can be represented as a tree structure called the [DOM](https://www.w3schools.com/js/js_htmldom.asp), comprising HTML elements (or _nodes_).">nodes</popover>.
-In general, each component will be parsed as a node, which may contain other childnodes (components or otherwise).
+In general, each component will be parsed as a node, which may contain other child nodes (components or otherwise).

 Each node is then processed to implement MarkBind functionalities, such as checking for invalid intrasite links and rendering markdown.
 Components may undergo further processing (in `processNode`) and/or post-processing (in `postProcessNode`) to further transform the node to the desired HTML.